Where Your Recovery is Our Priority.

 Chronic fatigue syndrome is a clinical condition characterized by excessive fatigue and body pain.
 It is often preceded by a viral illness and is associated with symptoms like muscle aches and pains, joint pains, difficulty sleeping and at times, depression.

-Chronic Joint and Muscle Pain Management
+Chronic Joint & Muscle Pain

 All of us have experienced pain and discomfort in the muscles and joints at some point, especially with age.
 In most cases, the use of over the counter medications, hot/cold packs and rest help resolve the problem.